Practical and Provably Secure Onion Routing: The passive adversary

+Let $X_1$ and $X_2$ denote the likelihoods of the most likely onion in $G_1$ and the least likely onion in $G_1$, resp.; let $X_3$ and $X_4$ denote the likelihoods of the most likely onion in $G_2$ and the least likely onion in $G_2$, resp.; and let $X_5$ and $X_6$ denote the likelihoods of the most likely onion in $G_3$ and the least likely onion in $G_3$, resp.
+Clearly, $X_1 \ge X_2 \ge X_3 \ge X_4 \ge X_5 \ge X_6$.

+Let $o_1$ be an onion with the maximal likelihood to be $U$'s at the next round (in round $i+1$), and let $x_1$ denote its likelihood.

+Let $B$ be the set of all onions at the next round that are routed to the same bin as $o_1$, and let $\ell$ denote the size of $B$, i.e., $\ell = |B|$.

+Let $\mathbb{E}$ denote the server load (i.e., the average number of onions per server per round).
+Then, the expected number of onions that each group $G_j$ contributes to $B$ is $\frac{\mathbb{E}}{3} = \frac{N}{3n} = \bigOmega{\log^{2} \secpar}$.
+From Chernoff bounds for Poisson trials (see Lemma~\ref{lem-mix}b in Appendix~\ref{sec:proofs}), with overwhelming probability, each group $G_j$ contributes to $B$ a number of onions that is arbitrarily close to this expected number.
+Thus, for every constant $d > 0$,

+It follows that the gap $g$ between $x_i$ and $x_6$ can be bounded as follows: For every constant $d > 0$,

+The gap between the most likely onion and the least likely onion is at least halved in every round.
+Thus, after a poly-logarithmic number of rounds, the gap is negligibly small.

-In the proof above, the bins were partitioned into three groups at every round.
-By partitioning the bins into an appropriately large constant number of groups, we can show that $\pprotocol$ achieves statistical privacy after $\depth = \Omega(\log^{2} \sparam)$ rounds. \end{proof}
+In the proof above, the onions were partitioned into three groups at every round.
+By partitioning the onions into an appropriately large constant number of groups, we can show that $\pprotocol$ achieves statistical privacy after $\depth = \bigOmega{1}\log^{2} \secpar$ rounds. \end{proof}

-We are now ready to prove the main result of this section: \begin{theorem} $\pprotocol$ is statistically private from the passive adversary capable of monitoring any constant fraction~$\corruptions\in[0, 1)$ of the servers when $\frac{N}{n} = \Omega(\log^{2} \sparam)$, and $\depth = \Omega(\log^{2} \sparam)$, where $\sparam \in \mathbb{N}$ denotes the security parameter. \end{theorem}
+We are now ready to prove the main result of this section: \begin{theorem} $\pprotocol$ is statistically private from the passive adversary capable of monitoring any constant fraction~$\corruptions\in[0, 1)$ of the servers when $\frac{N}{n} = \bigOmega{\log^{2} \secpar}$, and $\depth = \bigOmega{\log^{2} \secpar}$, where $\secpar \in \mathbb{N}$ denotes the security parameter. \end{theorem}

 \begin{proof} We prove this by cases.